secretstartups/handbook/business-technology/end-user-services/onboarding-access-requests/index.html.md

 ### Additional Laptop Request/Personal Laptop Usage

-We currently do not allow personal laptops to be used in GitLab systems.
+We do not allow personal laptops to be used for GitLab work.
 If you are in need of a additional device, have a business justification, have manager approval and IT approval, you can request an additional laptop through the [Laptop Refresh/Upgrade template](https://gitlab.com/gitlab-com/it/end-user-services/issues/laptop-issue-tracker/-/issues/new#).
 Please note that if the secondary device is approved it will be a refurbished device and not a new device.

 ### Key Performance Indicators